 Minors, Concentrations, Specializations, and Certificates

-A Minor is an opportunity for you to explore a secondary area of undergraduate study either for personal interest beyond your degree program, or as an area of specific expertise related to your degree program that will serve the your career choice.
+A Minor is an opportunity for you to explore a secondary area of undergraduate study distinct from your degree program/major, either for personal interest, or as an area of specific expertise related to your degree program that may further support your career choice.

 The RAMSS Support website provides detailed instructions on how to declare your minor.

-A Concentration consists of at least six specified courses within an area of disciplinary or interdisciplinary study, which is completed on an optional basis and is noted on the academic transcript.
+A Concentration consists of at least six specified courses within the core of a degree program or major, which is completed on an optional basis.
 A Concentration provides students the opportunity to develop in-depth knowledge representing a sub-specialization or emphasis within the core discipline or major.